dansleboby/ZoomPHP-sdk/docs/Api/WebinarsApi.md

     new GuzzleHttp\Client(),
     $config
 );
-$webinar_uuid = "webinar_uuid_example"; // string | The Webinar UUID.
+$webinar_uuid = 'webinar_uuid_example'; // string | The Webinar UUID.
 Each Webinar instance will generate its own Webinar UUID (i.e., after a Webinar ends, a new UUID will be generated for the next instance of the Webinar).
 Please double encode your UUID when using it for API calls if the UUID begins with a '/' or contains '//' in it.
-$occurrence_id = "occurrence_id_example"; // string | The meeting occurrence ID.
+$occurrence_id = 'occurrence_id_example'; // string | The meeting occurrence ID.
 $page_size = 30; // int | The number of records returned within a single API call.
-$next_page_token = "next_page_token_example"; // string | The next page token is used to paginate through large result sets.
+$next_page_token = 'next_page_token_example'; // string | The next page token is used to paginate through large result sets.
 A next page token will be returned whenever the set of available results exceeds the current page size.
 The expiration period for this token is 15 minutes.

 try {
     $result = $apiInstance->webinarAbsentees($webinar_uuid, $occurrence_id, $page_size, $next_page_token);